 What does ISFJ stand for?

-Each of the 16 MBTI types consists of four letters corresponding to a fundamental personality trait for the type.
+Each of the 16 Personality types consists of four letters corresponding to a fundamental personality trait for the type.
 Tailored questions find your combination of four sets of opposing traits—introverted versus extroverted, sensing versus intuitive, thinking versus feeling, and perceiving versus judging.
 ISFJ stands for Introversion (I), Sensing (S), Feeling (F), and Judging (J) personality traits.

 Compassion and social skills